borkovec-cas/eeg/README.md

 - ROR: https://ror.org/0496n6574

-- Description: This is an example softwere which does do anything really...except for serving as an example.
+- Description: This is an example softwere which doesn't do anything really...except for serving as an example.

-- Contributor:
+- Contributors:

 - Funding sources: This work has been produced with the financial support of the European Union under the: 'Biography of Fake News with a Touch of AI: Dangerous Phenomenon through the Prism of Modern Human Sciences' project no.: CZ.02.01.01/00/23_025/0008724 via the Operational Programme Jan Ámos Komenský.